eliezer15/magic-file-manager/readme.md

 #### Assumptions made
 Decided to support the upload of duplicate files, which are considered different objects with different identifiers by the system.

+The app supports requests of up to 100MB in size, thus the size of a file to upload is limited.

 ### Additional Requirements chosen
 * Endpoint to return list of all files in the system
 * Web/page for using upload and download endpoints